Scanning the Initial ‘uTe’ Plug

-The company’s founding management-team have spent considerable time undertaking a major, analytical, review of the current, world-wide gyroplane inventory.
-The purpose of the study was to identify ways and means of improving the conceptual deficiencies and inherent hazards which have been identified in the design and construction of many gyroplanes currently available on the international market.
+The company’s founding management-team spent considerable time undertaking a major, analytical review of the currently-available gyroplane marques, with the purpose of identifying conceptual deficiencies and inherent safety hazards in extant gyroplane design and construction.

-The result is the introduction of an all-new, South African ‘born-and-bred’ utility gyroplane – the Rivaero ‘uTe,’ incorporating a whole host of engineering solutions (. . . ‘n boer maak ‘n plan!) in mitigation of specifically-identified gyroplane limitations.
+The result is the introduction of an all-new, South African born-and-bred AUV (Aerial Utility Vehicle) which has been dubbed the ‘uTe.’
+This gyroplane incorporates a whole host of engineering solutions (. . . ‘n boer maak ‘n plan!) intended to mitigate these specifically-identified limitations and flaws.

-Apart from gyroplane manufacture and sales, Rivaero will expand services offered to include maintenance as well as ground and flying training in all aspects of gyroplane operations.
+Apart from ‘owner-training’ introduction and conversion training.
+Rivaero will expand services offered to include ground and flying training in all aspects of gyroplane operations.

-As the business grows and capacity is increased, some aspects of currently sub-contracted work will be brought ‘in-house.’
+As the business grows and capacity is increased, various aspects of currently sub-contracted work will be brought in-house.
 This will lead to expansion of the Rivaero skilled work-force and better control of manufacturing schedules and targets.